-Or the story of a family passion for the design and manufacture of top quality footwear for over 300 years.
+Or the story of a family passion for the design and manufacture of first-class shoes for over 300 years.

-Petrus Meindl was mentioned in the 17th century as the first shoe manufacturer in Kirchanschöring.
+Petrus Meindl is mentioned in the 17th century as the first shoe manufacturer in Kirchanschöring.
 Since then, there have been Meindl manufacturers without interruption.
 Today, the 9th generation continues the tradition.

-As a master shoemaker for more than 9 generations, Meindl continues to combine tradition, quality and innovation in all the models offered.
-From the double Norwegian stitching to the Gore-Tex® lined model, Meindl offers a complete range of footwear for all outdoor activities: from the high mountains and glaciers to the city, hiking or with the family.
+Master shoemakers for more than 9 generations, Meindl continues to combine tradition, quality and innovation in all models offered.
+From the double Norwegian stitching to the Gore-Tex® lined model, Meindl offers a complete range of footwear for all outdoor activities: from the high mountains and glaciers to the city, hiking or family.

 In addition to this traceability, the shoes of the Identity® collection benefit from the Terra Care Zero® label, awarded to the Heinen tannery, which is committed to designing its leather with the greatest respect for the environment and with the objective of minimum Co2 emissions.